 Penguin, 2009 · 672 pages, hardcover

-And this erasure necessitates a different kind of forgery – that of reclamation and the forging of a new life.
+That pernicious horror doesn’t confine itself to money, nor even to love, but asserts itself as an erasure of recognition, and this erasure necessitates a different kind of forgery – that of reclamation and the forging of a new life.

 I think a person’s favorite Hemingway says a lot about them, and I think the way a person organizes their bookshelves says a lot about them, too.
 Not sure what these shelves will tell you about me (I’ll let you decide that), but here’s how I’ve chosen to organize my books!